 Increased sales

-When it comes to new product launches, established brands are at an advantage, as customer loyalty makes it much less risky for brands to introduce new products.
+When it comes to new product launches, established brands are at an advantage.
+This is because customer loyalty makes it far less risky for brands to introduce new products.
 You’re also far more likely to get restocked if your brand is in demand.

-Consumers continually gravitate toward products with great reputations.
-Consider Apple, one of the top brands in the world, who discovered this and employed it across their marketing campaigns.
-By consistently fulfilling its promise of being innovative, forward-thinking, and quality-led, whenever Apple releases a new product, customers camp outside the shop overnight to be the first to get their hands on the new product – despite a higher price point.
+Consumers continually move toward products with great reputations.
+Consider Apple, one of the top brands in the world.
+They discovered this and employed it across their marketing campaigns.
+By consistently fulfilling its promise of being innovative, forward-thinking, and quality-led, customers camp outside the shop overnight to be the first to get their hands on a new product — despite a higher price point.

 More Influence

-When it comes to making strategic partnerships, businesses are naturally more inclined to team with established brands that have an existing influence, dominant brand name, and reputable brand image.
+When it comes to making strategic partnerships, businesses are more inclined to team with established brands with an existing influence, dominant brand name, and reputable brand image.

-Consider Coca-Cola – whose estimated worth is around $78 billion.
-If you were to partner with the brand giants, you’d be gaining much more than an in-demand product – you would benefit from the name, logo, and other brand elements that customers instantly recognise and trust.
+Consider Coca-Cola, whose estimated worth is around $280 billion.
+If you were to partner with the brand giants, you’d be gaining much more than an in-demand product — you would benefit from the name, logo, and other brand elements that customers instantly recognise and trust.
 Such collaborations boost value and equity for both partners and are a win-win.

 This perceived worth denotes not just how customers feel about and connect with your brand but also other businesses — and your own employees.
 Companies with higher brand value will find it easier to recruit and retain talent, as reputation affects the pride people take in their role.